oauth2-proxy/oauth2-proxy/README.md

-  -cookie-expire=168h0m0s: expire timeframe for cookie -cookie-httponly=true: set HttpOnly cookie flag -cookie-key="_oauth2_proxy": the name of the cookie that the oauth_proxy creates -cookie-refresh=0: refresh the cookie when less than this much time remains before expiration; 0 to disable -cookie-secret="": the seed string for secure cookies -cookie-secure=true: set secure (HTTPS) cookie flag -custom-templates-dir="": path to custom html templates
+  -cookie-expire=168h0m0s: expire timeframe for cookie -cookie-httponly=true: set HttpOnly cookie flag -cookie-key="_oauth2_proxy": the name of the cookie that the oauth_proxy creates -cookie-refresh=0: refresh the cookie after this duration; 0 to disable -cookie-secret="": the seed string for secure cookies -cookie-secure=true: set secure (HTTPS) cookie flag -custom-templates-dir="": path to custom html templates